MaratFa/online-store/README.md

 # Online Store - React Application

-A modern, responsive e-commerce platform built with React, TypeScript, and CSS.
-This application showcases a clean design with intuitive user interface and comprehensive shopping functionality.
+A modern, responsive e-commerce platform built with React, TypeScript, and Redux Toolkit.
+This application showcases a clean design with intuitive user interface and comprehensive shopping functionality, featuring a robust API fallback mechanism for seamless operation even when the backend is unavailable.

 ## ✨ Features